Jumps of Jacobians via orthogonal canonical forms: Jumps for -regular curves

 \subsection{Acknowledgements.}

 We were led to our main result via Theorem~\ref{cor:jumps delta-regular}, which in turn was inspired from doing computations with the software packages of Tim Dokchitser for computing models of curves, see \cite{Dok21}; we thank him heartily for making these packages publicly available.
 Moreover, we are grateful to Lars Halle, Johannes Nicaise and Ismaele Vanni for several interesting discussions and comments on a first draft.
+We also would like to thank the anonymous referees for several useful suggestions.